|

 in clients suffering from these symptoms.

-Deep
+What is Deep

-Tissue: Deep tissue work involves utilizing
+Deep tissue work involves utilizing

 of the soft tissue, including tendons, ligaments, and fascial